longturn/freeciv21/docs/Contributing/visual-studio.rst

 The directory can be anywhere, however the author prefers to :strong:`not` install things in the root of the :file:`C:\\` drive.

 Open an Administrative elevated PowerShell terminal window.
-Easiest way to do this is to right-click on the Start Menu and select it from the menu: ``Windows PowerShell (Admin)``
+The easiest way to do this is to right-click on the :guilabel:`Start Menu` and select it from the menu: :guilabel:`Windows PowerShell (Admin)`.

 .. code-block:: rst